jeriek/xsec/README.md

 ## Installation

-The following python libraries are required to run `xsec`:
+The following python libraries are required to run xsec:
 - python 2.7.x
 - setuptools v20.7.0 or later
 - numpy v1.14 or later
 - scipy v1.0.0 or later
 - joblib v0.12.2 or later
-- pySLHA v3.2.2 or later
+- pySLHA v3.2.0 or later

+NOTE: Need description of regular pip install and pip-less install.
 Currently: for `pip` installation, clone the repo and `cd` into it, then run
 ```
 pip install --user .